PetWorm/LARVIO/README.md

 LARVIO also benefits from [VINS-MONO](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) and [ORB_SLAM2](https://github.com/raulmur/ORB_SLAM2).

-We would like to thank the authors of repo above for their great contribution.
+We would like to thank the authors of repos above for their great contribution.
 We kept the copyright announcement of these repos.

 ## Introduction
 LARVIO is a EKF-based monocular VIO.
 Loop closure was not applied in our algorithm.
 #### 1) Hybrid EKF with 1D IDP
-A hybrid EKF architecture is utilized, which based on the work of [Mingyang Li](http://roboticsproceedings.org/rss08/p31.pdf).
+A hybrid EKF architecture is utilized, which is based on the work of [Mingyang Li](http://roboticsproceedings.org/rss08/p31.pdf).
 It augments features with long track length into the filter state.
 In LARVIO, One-Dimensional Inverse Depth Parametrization is utilized to parametrize the augmented feature state, which is different from the original 3d solution by Li.
 This novelty improves the computational efficiency compare to the 3d solution.
 The positioning precision is also improved thanks to the utilization of complete constraints of features with long track length.
 #### 2) Online calibration
 It is capable of online imu-cam extrinsic calibration, online timestamp error calibration and online imu instrinsic calibration.
 #### 3) Automatic initialization